Clarifai/docs/docs/portal-guide/compute-orchestration/deploy-model.md

 :::tip info

-For the Compute Orchestration private preview, deployment is only supported for models that users have uploaded to our platform via the Python SDK.
+For the Compute Orchestration Public Preview, deployment is only supported for models that users have uploaded to our platform via the Python SDK.
 We plan to expand this functionality to include out-of-the-box and custom-trained models on our platform in the future.
 You can learn how to upload models [here](https://docs.clarifai.com/sdk/advance-model-operations/model-upload).

 :::